 A clinical study has demonstrated that use (infusion) of high dose ascorbate (vitamin C) has the potential of improving the overall survival of brain cancer (GBM) patients who have a poor prognosis.
-The Vitamin C given along with the standard of care radiation and Temozolomide treatments also has the potential to lower the side-effects, thus improving the quality of life of the patient.
+The Vitamin C infusions (and probably supplements) given along with the standard of care radiation and Temozolomide treatments for brain cancer also has the potential to lower the side-effects, thus improving the quality of life of the patient.

 Brain Cancer – Glioblastoma

 Glioblastoma (GBM) is the most common primary brain cancer.
 The standard of care treatment for GBM includes a combination of surgical resection of the brain tumor followed by concurrent radiation (RT) and temozolomide (TMZ) treatment.
 In many cases, this is followed by additional cycles of adjuvant TMZ post radiation.
 Despite the development of novel cancer drugs and all the advances in treatment, the prognosis for GBM patients continues to be quite dismal, with an overall survival of 14-16 months and a 5-year survival of less than 10%.
 (Stupp R et al, The Lancet Oncol., 2009; Gilbert MR et al, New Engl.
 J Med., 2014)